 I’ve seen it time and time again with the campaigns I’ve worked on.

-YouTubers crash websites with a single mention, drive tens of thousands (if not hundreds of thousands) of fans to visit a website, like a facebook page, submit content, or appear in droves to events at the simple mention of a specific time and place.
+YouTubers regularly crash websites with a single mention, drive tens of thousands (if not hundreds of thousands) of fans to visit a website, make a purchase, or appear at events.

-What is it about the relationship with fans or video or YouTube that makes it so effective?
+What is it about the relationship with fans or video or YouTube that makes influencer marketing so effective?

 It turns out that there is a reason for it, and I have a blog commenter to thank.
 On a post I did about the psychology of digital marketing, Richard Medic made a comment about ‘Limbic Resonance’ playing a role in the success of digital video campaigns.